holepunchto/bare/README.md

 #### `Bare.on('uncaughtException', err)`

 Emitted when a JavaScript exception is thrown within an exectuion context without being caught by any exception handlers within that execution context.
-By default, uncaught exceptions are printed to `stderr` and the processes exited with an exit status of 1.
+By default, uncaught exceptions are printed to `stderr` and the processes aborted.
 Adding an event listener for the `uncaughtException` event overrides the default behavior.

 #### `Bare.on('unhandledRejection', reason, promise)`

 Emitted when a JavaScript promise is rejected within an execution context without that rejection being handled within that execution context.
-By default, unhandled rejections are printed to `stderr` and the process exited with an exit status of 1.
+By default, unhandled rejections are printed to `stderr` and the process aborted.
 Adding an event listener for the `unhandledRejection` event overrides the default behavior.

 #### `Bare.on('beforeExit', code)`